Les 5 micronutriments à privilégier chez les personnes âgées

 Zinc is found in oysters, meat or poultry.

-Elderly vegetarians are therefore particularly affected by this supplementation.
+Elderly vegetarians are therefore particularly concerned by this supplement.

 • Magnesium:

-It helps regulate blood sugar levels in seniors and would be beneficial in the treatment of type 2 diabetes.
-Similarly, its impact is positive on bone density, blood pressure, nerve and muscle functions.
+It helps regulate blood sugar levels in seniors and is said to be beneficial in the treatment of type 2 diabetes.
+It also has a positive impact on bone density, blood pressure, and nerve and muscle function.

-The elderly, often poly-medicated, follow heavy treatments inducing the inhibition of magnesium absorption.
-Hence the need to consume this type of nutrient in addition to the diet.
+Elderly people, often on multiple medications, undergo heavy treatments that inhibit magnesium absorption.
+Hence the need to consume this type of nutrient as a supplement to their diet.

 • Vitamin B12 (or cobalamin):

-Its role is important in the prevention of anemia and memory loss, which are common in old age.
-It helps keep nerve and blood cells healthy.
+Its role is important in preventing anemia and memory loss, which are common in old age.
+It helps maintain healthy nerve and blood cells.

 Vitamin B12 is naturally present in meat and dairy products.
-Nevertheless, it is wise to add a supplement to the daily menus of seniors.
+However, it is wise to add a supplement to the daily diet of seniors.

 • Omega-3 fatty acids EPA and DHA:

-The benefits of omega-3 fatty acids and DHA for seniors are now well known, especially on the heart and brain.
+The benefits of omega-3 and DHA fatty acids for seniors are now well known, particularly for the heart and brain.

-They also reduce dry eyes, alleviate pain and complications related to rheumatoid arthritis and act on depressive symptoms.
+They also reduce dry eyes, alleviate pain and complications associated with rheumatoid arthritis, and act on depressive symptoms.

-Daily supplementation with DHA (ideally of plant origin, or otherwise from fish oils) is good practice to minimize the effects of nerve cell aging.
-Recent work from the University of Louvain even gives hope that DHA limits the development of cancer cells...
+Daily supplementation with DHA (ideally of plant origin, or alternatively from fish oils) is a good practice to minimize the effects of aging on nerve cells.
+Recent work from the University of Louvain even suggests that DHA limits the development of cancer cells...

 It is possible to find a concentration of many nutrients in just 1 multivitamin capsule!

-Age-related macular degeneration or AMD corresponds to a degradation of part of the retina (the macula), which can lead to the loss of central vision.
+Age-related macular degeneration or AMD is a deterioration of part of the retina (the macula), which can lead to loss of central vision.

-This disease affects people over 50 , it is the leading cause of visual impairment in the elderly.
+This disease affects people over 50 and is the leading cause of visual impairment in the elderly.

 Diet seems to play an important role, thanks to intakes rich in polyunsaturated fatty acids (Omega-3: fish such as salmon, tuna, mackerel) and fruits and vegetables.

-Similarly, intakes of vitamins C, E and zinc and selenium could reduce the risk of progression of the disease.
+Similarly, intakes of vitamins C, E, zinc and selenium could help reduce the risk of the disease developing.

-To summarize the overall situation of dietary adaptations of seniors*, we can say that it is necessary to limit the consumption of energy foods (lipids, carbohydrates) to take into account the lower energy needs and limit the risks of weight gain, but at the same time , maintain or slightly increase (+ 10%) protein consumption.
+To summarize the overall situation of dietary adaptations for seniors*, we can say that it is necessary to limit the consumption of energy-dense foods (lipids, carbohydrates) to take into account the lower energy needs and limit the risks of weight gain, but at the same time, maintain or slightly increase (+10%) protein consumption.

-This is intended to limit muscle wasting and ensure proper tissue renewal, and micronutrients (vitamins and minerals) that boost the body and are less well absorbed.
+This aims to limit muscle wasting and ensure proper tissue renewal, and micronutrients (vitamins and minerals) which boost the body and which are less well absorbed.

-In summary, in order to avoid deficiencies and maintain good health, more and more active seniors consume food supplements with positive feelings in the short and medium term.
+In summary, in order to avoid deficiencies and maintain good health, more and more active seniors are consuming food supplements with positive results in the short and medium term.

-Here are 3 important tips to apply before consuming food supplements, avoid overdoses and enjoy their benefits:
+Here are 3 important tips to apply before consuming food supplements, to avoid overdoses and benefit from their benefits:

-1. Anticipate: It is always easier to maintain a good nutritional balance than to correct past deficiencies, the effects of which are not always reversible.
-Take for example the effects of prolonged deficiencies of vitamin B12 on nervous tissue, or of calcium and vitamin D on bones.
+1. Plan ahead: It is always easier to maintain a good nutritional balance than to correct past deficiencies, the effects of which are not always reversible.
+Take, for example, the effects of prolonged vitamin B12 deficiencies on nerve tissue, or calcium and vitamin D deficiencies on bones.

-2. Consulting a nutrition specialist is a good investment to guide you in building your new balanced diet.
-Depending on your lifestyle and consumption (including vegetarian, vegan or flexitarian) the professional will be able to build a coherent and adapted program with you.
+2. Consulting a nutrition specialist is a good investment to guide you in building your new nutritional balance.
+Depending on your lifestyle and consumption habits (including vegetarian, vegan, or flexitarian), the professional will work with you to create a coherent and tailored program.

-3. Choose a “Made in France” laboratory and products declared to the DGCCRF (Directorate General for Consumer Affairs and Fraud Prevention).
-It instills confidence in compliance with French and European standards and procedures.
+3. Choose a "Made in France" laboratory and products registered with the DGCCRF (General Directorate for Consumer Affairs and Fraud Control).
+This instills confidence in compliance with French and European standards and procedures.
 This is a very useful precaution for consuming safe and healthy products.

-*the term 'seniors' and the recommendations in this article apply from Menopause/Andropause and as long as the person is autonomous in terms of food.
-Geriatric nutrition is often of a different nature because it must also adapt to the pathologies and treatments of the patient and as such, falls under medical competence (nutritionist doctor).
+*the term 'seniors' and the recommendations in this article apply from Menopause/Andropause and as long as the person is independent in terms of food.
+Geriatric nutrition is often of a different nature because it must also adapt to the patient's pathologies and treatments and as such, falls under medical competence (nutritionist).